 A mechanical cough, a bitter burning smell over the sharp blood smell, and the lights failed.
 Black silence and the marketeers were gone, taking swimmers with them.
 Dragged feet left muddy trails on the floor.

-She was struggling to pull the wet body out of the pool, no idea other than she couldn’t leave it in the water to rot.
-A mechanical cough and the lights flashed on again; a human cough and the engineer was smiling weakly up at her.
+She was struggling to pull the wet body out of the pool, for no reason other than she couldn’t leave it in the water to rot, when a mechanical cough and the lights flashed on again; a human cough and the engineer was smiling weakly up at her.
 Raising her head with the effort of lifting her friend, she caught a flash of light on the small red curve of something across the dark space.

-In the moist glass-roofed shade, way off in a corner mess of rubbish bins and litter: a funny little group of funny little trees, their roots snaking across the floor to another small pool.
-With at least one red apple; maybe even five.
+In the moist glass-roofed shade, way off in a corner-mess of rubbish bins and litter, was a funny little group of funny little trees, their roots snaking across the floor to another small pool.
+With at least one red apple, maybe even five.
 The lights went out for good, but she was electric with ideas.